 Theology

-The M.A. in Theology course offerings are rooted in Duquesne University's Catholic identity and simultaneously attentive to the University's mission—which includes a commitment to ecumenical and global concerns—as well as attentiveness to the most pressing moral issues of our time.
-Generous finanical aid packages are available.
+The M.A. in Theology is rooted in Duquesne University's Catholic identity and simultaneously attentive to the University's mission—which includes a commitment to ecumenical and global concerns—as well as attentiveness to the most pressing moral issues of our time.
+Generous financial aid packages are available.

-Through completing required courses, elective courses, and an optional six-credit thesis, students will accomplish these student learning outcomes at the curricular level:
+The curriculum, consisting of required courses, elective courses, and an optional six-credit thesis, will prepare you to:

-• Students will demonstrate comprehension of foundational areas of theology, including both Catholic and ecumenical perspectives.
+• Demonstrate comprehension of foundational areas of theology - including both Catholic and ecumenical perspectives.

-• Students will analyze and critically engage both classical and contemporary theological sources.
+• Analyze and critically engage both classical and contemporary theological sources.

-• Students will present an integrated and self-appropriated stance regarding key questions and issues in theology.
+• Present an integrated and self-appropriated stance regarding critical questions and issues in theology.

-• Students will demonstrate general knowledge of selected ecumenical, interreligious, and/or global perspectives as these inform Christian theological and ethical reflection.
+• Demonstrate general knowledge of selected ecumenical, interreligious, and global perspectives as these inform Christian theological and ethical reflection.

 Request%20Info Apply for this program